-Limemound Spirea will grow to be about 24 inches tall at maturity, with a spread of 3 feet.
+Golden Princess Spirea will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.